joelcoxokc/gulp-storage/README.md

 ### storage.create( name, fileName );

 #### name
-Type: `String`
+- Type: `String`
-Default: `myApp`
+- Default: `myApp`
-Required: true
+- Required: `true`

-The the name will be the root object property for anything set in your storage.
+The `name` property will be the root object key for anything set in your local storage file.

 #### fileName
-Type: `String`
+- Type: `String`
-Default: `myApp.json`
+- Default: `myApp.json`
-Required: `true`
+- Required: `true`
-extension: `.json`
+- extension: `.json`

-The Storage will create a Json file, using the specified name;
+The gulp-storage will create a Json file in your local directory, using the specified name;

+*Note* If you are using gulp-storage with a SlushJS Generator, gulp-storage will create the `json` file in the generated directory.
+The path will be `process.cwd();`

 ### storage.set( key, value );